isomerpages/mlaw-acd/news/notices-from-the-registrar/_posts/2020-04-06-post-remain-vigilant-during-covid-19.md

 ---
-title: 'Remain Vigilant during COVID-19'
+title: Remain Vigilant during COVID-19
 date: 2020-04-06T00:00:00.000Z
 permalink: /news/notices-from-the-registrar/remain-vigilant-during-covid-19
 ---
 Dear Registered Dealer

 On 3 April 2020, additional safe distancing measures were announced as Singapore adopts stricter measures to stem the transmission of COVID-19.
 These measures include the closure of most retail outlets from 7 April 2020.